 “When the British orientalist E. W. Lane lived in Cairo in the 1830′s, he was quite amazed to see, every afternoon, a great number of cats gathering in the garden of the High Court, where people would bring baskets full of food for them.
 He was told that in this way, the qadi (judge) fulfilled obligations dating back to the 13th-century rule of the Mamluk sultan al-Zahir Baybars.
 That cat-loving monarch had endowed a “cats’ garden” where the cats of Cairo would find everything they needed and liked.
 In the course of time, the place had been sold and resold, changed and rebuilt; yet the law required that the Sultan’s endowment should be honoured, and who better than the qadi to carry out the King’s will and take care of the cats?”

 Indeed, a popular saying notes “If you kill a cat, you need to build a mosque to be forgiven by God.”
-As a result, wandering the streets of Istanbul you will see many small containers by the sides of buildings, and discreet food rations doled out by its inhabitants.
+Wandering the streets of Istanbul you will see many small containers by the sides of buildings, and discreet food rations doled out by its inhabitants.
 While the cats are not adopted formally, they are taken care of by no one and everyone, a giant community network of cat caring.
 Even the World Basketball championships boasted a feline mascot, a blue-and-green eyed “Bascat” after the long-haired Turkish Van.
 A 2016 Good Magazine Article entitled “This Winter, an Imam Is Offering Shelter to Stray Cats in Istanbul” also notes that the city is home to 30,000 stray cats.

 Unlike elsewhere in my travels, no one glared at me if I tried to feed then.
 I was the recipient of a big talking-to by a restaurant owner in Morocco; my feeding the strays would merely ensure that they returned time and time again.
 In contrast, when I went for chicken wings and couldn’t finish my plate, I tried to surreptitiously slip the cat underneath my chair a morsel of food.
 Seeing my furtiveness, the owner walked over and, a smile on his face, dropped the cat below a full drumstick to enjoy.